ShimonZuzut/gifeyApp/README.txt

 ### Prerequisites

-Before we get started heres a few install' you have to make before running this program If you have them and you know what to do feel free to skip and and check me program :-) to install those liberary plz enter your Terminal and follow these commands
+Before we get started heres a few install' you have to make before running this program If you have them and you know what to do feel free to skip and and check my program :-) to install those library plz enter your Terminal and follow these commands
 ```
 NPM & NODE
 https://phoenixnap.com/kb/install-node-js-npm-on-windows